 To find out how many points are on your Florida driving record, you may review the current status of your driver license online at no cost by using our Online Driver License Check or you may purchase your own 3-year, 7-year, or complete driver record from any driver license service center, court clerks who provide this service, or from a private vendor.
 The record will indicate the number of points with details regarding when and where citations were issued.

-Below are the most common traffic violations and their associated points.
+Below are some common traffic violations and their associated points.
 For a complete list of all traffic violations and their point values, click here.

 Common Traffic Violation Points

 |CRASH - Leaving scene without giving information more than $50 damage (specify amount)||6|